origin

 Reverse optimization works backward from this insight.
 Instead of starting with expected returns and computing optimal weights, it starts with observed market cap weights and computes the expected returns that would be required to make those weights optimal.
 Mathematically, this is simply the CAPM formula rearranged: implied returns equal the risk-aversion coefficient multiplied by the covariance matrix multiplied by the market portfolio weights.

 What makes this useful as a default is not that markets are perfectly efficient — they are not — but that the market portfolio is a reasonable, defensible, low-cost baseline.
-It represents the aggregate judgment of millions of investors whose collective knowledge is unlikely to be systematically wrong in any single direction.
+The market portfolio represents the aggregate judgment of millions of investors whose collective knowledge is unlikely to be systematically wrong in any single direction.
 Departing from it requires a view.
 And the degree of departure should be proportional to the strength of that view.
-This logic prevents the optimizer from drifting into absurd positions purely because of numerical artifacts in the input estimation process.
+This discipline prevents the optimizer from drifting into absurd positions purely because of numerical artifacts in the input estimation process.

 The risk-aversion parameter, denoted lambda in the model, scales the relationship between expected returns and risk.
 A higher lambda means the market is being priced to deliver less excess return per unit of risk, implying that investors are risk-averse and demand proportionally higher compensation.
 Estimating this parameter correctly matters, and I will return to this as a practical limitation in the final section.
 For most implementations, the parameter is set by targeting an expected Sharpe ratio for the market portfolio consistent with long-run historical estimates — typically somewhere between 0.3 and 0.5 depending on the asset universe being considered.